9 Confounding Signs You’re Married but in Love With Someone Else

 There’s a pang of excitement, a thrilling nervousness you haven’t experienced in a long time.
 But with it comes a weight in your chest.
 Because you’re married.

 This situation throws you into a confusing mix of emotions.
-There’s the love and commitment you share with your spouse, the vows you took, the history you built together.
+There’s the love and commitment you share with your spouse, the vows you took, and the history you built together.

 But there’s also this undeniable pull towards someone new, a yearning for something different.
 It’s about wrestling with loyalty, responsibility, and the ever-complicated landscape of love.
+This is a reality many face – the gut-wrenching dilemma of being married but feeling a powerful connection elsewhere.

 This situation implies a deep conflict between loyalty to your marital vows and the intense, undeniable emotions for someone else.